archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 Given that a transfer contains a premis.xml file (*SampleTransfers/PremisImporter*)

-When the premis.xml file is imported into Archivematica after the Objects are ingested
+When the premis.xml file is parsed into the Archivematica METS file
-- [ ] Then the PREMIS XML import file Object, Event, and Agent entities are added to the Archivematica AIP METS file AND
+- [ ] Then the PREMIS XML import file's Event and Agent entities are added to the Archivematica AIP METS file AND
-- [ ] the pre-ingest Objects are mapped to new Archivematica Objects using the PREMIS OriginalName property AND
-- [ ] the pre-ingest Event entities retain their original field values AND
+- [ ] the Events retain their original field values, including the event details AND
-- [ ] the pre-ingest Event entities are not linked to any new Agent entities generated by Archivematica
+- [ ] the Events are linked to the same Agents as in the PREMIS XML import file

 ### 2.12